Crystallization of Chiral Active Brownian Particles at Low Densities

-where $\psi_{6}^{i}= N_{i}^{-1}\sum_{j}e^{6i\theta_{ij}}$ is the local order parameter of the $i$-th particles.
-The summation is taken over the $N_i$ nearest neighbors of the $i$-th particle and $\theta_{ij}$ is the relative angle of the bond between the center of the circular orbit of the particle and that of its nearest neighbors.
-The figures clearly demonstrate the main features discussed above: the solid phase in the finite range of $R$ confined by the upper and lower bounds of the binary lines, which eventually terminate at a small but finite $\tau_p$.
-Interestingly, the approximate locations of the lower and upper phase boundaries, $R_l$ and $R_u$, can be estimated by purely geometric argument.
-The lower boundary is estimated by equating the effective packing fraction of circulating particles, $\varphi_\text{eff} = \rho \pi R^2_{\text{eff}}$ (where $\rho$ is the number density), to the melting point of a hard-disk system, $\varphi_c \approx 0.7$~\cite{Bernard2011prl}, which leads

 for $\varphi=0.4$.
 Similarly, the upper boundary can be estimated to be $R_u \approx 0.25\sigma$ using the same equation by replacing $\varphi_c$ with the maximum hexatic packing $\varphi_m = \pi / (2\sqrt{3}) \approx 0.9$, assuming that particle collisions that would inevitably occur lead to the breakdown of the hexatic order beyond this density.
-These two values are indicated by the arrows in Fig.~\ref{fig4} (a) and (c), validating our argument.
-Note that the upper boundary $R_u$ is substantially smaller than the phase boundary of the absorbing phase transition observed in the noiseless limit of $\tau_p=\infty$ at $R\approx1$ and $\varphi=0.4$~\cite{Lei2019sa}.
-This suggests the existence of a phase with configurational correlations or with dynamical inhomogeneities between the active phase and the purely absorbing phase.
+These rough estimates are shown by the arrows in Fig.~\ref{fig4} (a) and (c), supporting our argument.
+For more quantitative discussion, an analysis based on the microscopic configurations would be required, which we leave for future work.
+Note that the upper boundary $R_u$ is significantly lower than the phase boundary of the absorbing phase transition observed in the noiseless limit of $\tau_p=\infty$ at $R\approx1$ and $\varphi=0.4$~\cite{Lei2019sa}.
+This indicates the possible existence of a phase with configurational correlations or with dynamical inhomogeneities between the active phase and the purely absorbing phase.